boluwatife234/boluwatife234/README.md

 - 👋 Hi, I’m boluwatife
 - 👀 I’m interested in ... backend web development
-- 🌱 I’m currently learning ...frontend with react and javascript api's
+- 🌱 I’m a developer ...with both frontend and backend react javascript api's, node js Express js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...